Kudaes/rust_tips_and_tricks/README.md

 ```rust
 let handle: HANDLE = HANDLE::default();
 ```
-Other ways of instantiating a struct, specially if you gonna use it as an ouput parameter (and therefore you just need to reserve the corresponding memory) are these two:
+Other ways of instantiating a struct, specially if you are gonna use it only as an ouput parameter (and therefore you just need to reserve the corresponding memory) are these two:
 ```rust
 let create_info: PS_CREATE_INFO = std::mem::zeroed();
 ```